Mark your calendar

 Program Meeting

-First Thursday of every two months | 3-4 p.m. | Online via Zoom ResearchDevelopment@cancer.ufl.edu
+First Thursday every two months | 3-4 p.m. | Online via Zoom ResearchDevelopment@cancer.ufl.edu

 Mission

 This research is done by engaging key cancer pathways and identifying and developing novel biomarkers, assays and methods for rapid agent selection and clinical translation as part of precision oncology approaches.
-The program engages members of all four UF Health Cancer Center programs.
+The program engages members of all four UF Health Cancer Institute programs.

 It is implemented by disease group-focused mini-retreats, program meetings and IIT Think Tank (i2T3)-mediated structured facilitation of the translation of discoveries ranging from high-throughput screening initiatives for identification of new therapies for effective and efficient translation into clinical trials.